Jnaneshvar, Sagely Yogi-Philosopher of Divine Love-Play

 Now this garland is at last complete, fashioned of the word-flowers which Jñânadev breathed.
 (58-65)

 See Swami Abhayananda (Stan Trout), Jnaneshvar: The Life & Works of the Celebrated Thirteenth Century Indian Mystic-Poet, originally published by Atma Books, 1989, reprint: Delhi: Sri Satguru, 2000 (contains Swami Abhayananda's translation of Amritânubhava, 28 Abhangas of the Haripâtha collection, the Chângadeva Pâsashtî, and a beautifully-written dramatic recreation of Jñâneshvar's life).
-You can view for free the entire book as a PDF file by contacting the author, S. Abhayananda, at Abhayanand@aol.com, with a request for this book Jnaneshvar (and/or two other books by the same author, one on the legendary sage Dattatreya, the other on the Indian-influenced Western mystic, Plotinus).
+You can view for free the entire book Jnaneshvar at Swami Abhayananda's website, www.themysticsvision.com (and other books by the same author, such as one on the legendary sage Dattatreya, another on the Indian-influenced Western mystic, Plotinus).

 See also Jñâneshvar's magnum opus, Ramchandra Keshav Bhagvat (Tr.), Sri Jnanadev's Bhavartha Dipika or Jnaneshwari, Madras: Samata Books ed., 1979 (first publ. in 1954); and V.G.
 Pradhan (Tr.), Jnaneshvari (Bhavarthadipika) (H.M.
 Lambert, Ed.), SUNY ed., 1987 (publ. in 2 vols. in 1967 as part of the UNESCO Collection of Representative Works, Indian Series).